 The region of study is bounded by the 39°N and 31°N parallels, and by the 15°W meridian on the West and the Iberian and north-west African continental shelf edges on the East (Figure 1).
 This domain comprises three abyssal plains oriented from North to South (Tagus, Horseshoe, and Seine) with depths greater than 5000 m.
 These three abyssal plains are separated by a number of seamounts structured in two zonal mountain chains, whose highest peaks are Ampere Bank and Gorringe Bank.
 The west margin of the plains is limited by the presence of the Azores-Portugal Rise.
 These promontories are quite high obstacles that clearly separate the three basins, which are delimited by a set of walls around each plain.
-The Western extend of the plains is limited by the Azores-Portugal Rise.
 Several works on the MOW distribution have concluded that the complex orography found in this region affects the MOW flow.
 The outflow MOW from the Gulf of Cadiz is strongly affected by the existence of a narrow passage between Gorringe Bank and Cape St. Vincent (Figure 1).
 Zenk and Armi (1990) proposed a schematic flow pattern for the MOW after its passage through this "gateway".
 Later studies have concluded that, despite of most of the MOW flowing out of the Gulf of Cadiz turns northward through this narrow passage (Daniault et al., 1994), a second branch of the flow is deflected westwards along the southern flank of the Gorringe Bank (Iorga and Lozier, 1999a and 1999b).